WPoelman/ud-boxer/README.md

   </tr>
 </table>

+Note that the `thesis-hand-in-branch` is the branch that corresponds to the exact state of the system described my thesis.
+Additional development will be done on other branches and the main branch and not merged to that branch!

 ## Installation
 A script with the required steps is included: `install.sh`.
 Note however that this is to illustrate the steps needed, you probably need to edit it in order to work for your system.